Greg Kwedar

 Greg Kwedar (/ˈkwiːdɑːr/) is an American film director and screenwriter.
-He was nominated for the Academy Award for Best Adapted Screenplay for the film Sing Sing, alongside Clint Bentley, Clarence Maclin and John "Divine G" Whitfield.
+He directed the 2023 film Sing Sing, for which he was nominated for the Academy Award for Best Adapted Screenplay alongside Clint Bentley, Clarence Maclin, and John "Divine G" Whitfield.
+He also co-wrote the screenplay for 2025 film Train Dreams, which was nominated for the Academy Award for Best Picture and garnered him and Bentley another nomination for Best Adapted Screenplay in 2026.